Quality Triple Glazed German Composite Windows

 8. Aluminium cladding

 Look for extruded rather than pressed aluminium with a minimum of 1.5mm thick, as this will resist knocks and dents of both building and everyday use.
 Check the system used to hold the aluminium cladding is fitted to allow both the aluminium and the timber to expand.
-During the heat of the summer, dark anthracite windows in particular can get hot and the aluminium will expand and move.
-Quality systems, like the Gutmann system for example, are designed to allow this movement and the cladding will not become loose.
+During the heat of the summer, dark windows for example anthracite grey can get hot and the aluminium will expand and move.
+Quality systems, like the Gutmann system, are designed to allow this movement and the cladding will not become loose.
 Welded corner seams ensure that the corners of the aluminium do not become misaligned with age.

 Finally, when it’s cold outside and warm inside, the window will lose heat.
 Efficient German composite windows have a low U-value, which is a measure of how much heat they lose.
 You will see Uw value, which measures the entire window, and Uf and Ug which in isolation are largely irrelevant.